Microsoft/azure-docs.pt-pt/articles/azure-stack/azure-stack-app-service-before-you-get-started.md

 ## <a name="syndicate-the-custom-script-extension-from-the-marketplace"></a>Distribua a extensão de Script personalizado do Marketplace

-Serviço de aplicações do Azure no Azure Stack requer v1.9.0 de extensão de Script personalizado.
+Serviço de aplicações do Azure no Azure Stack requer v1.9.1 de extensão de Script personalizado.
 A extensão tem de ser [distribuídos do Marketplace](https://docs.microsoft.com/azure/azure-stack/azure-stack-download-azure-marketplace-item) antes de iniciar a implementação ou a atualização do serviço de aplicações do Azure no Azure Stack

-## <a name="high-availability"></a>Elevada disponibilidade

-A atualização 1802 de pilha do Azure foi adicionado suporte para domínios de falha.
-Novas implementações do serviço de aplicações do Azure no Azure Stack irão ser distribuídas por domínios de falha e fornecem tolerância a falhas.

-Para as implementações existentes do serviço de aplicações do Azure no Azure Stack, que foram implementadas antes da atualização 1802, consulte a [reequilibrar um fornecedor de recursos do serviço de aplicações em domínios de falha](azure-stack-app-service-fault-domain-update.md) artigo.

-Além disso, implemente o servidor de ficheiros necessários e instâncias do SQL Server numa configuração de elevada disponibilidade.

 ## <a name="get-certificates"></a>Obter certificados